 A web article explains the small differences between the information presented in the video for Australia and vaccine practices in Canada.

-SUPPORTING LEARNING ASSESSMENT Introduce the lesson by explaining that students are This lesson is accompanied by a quiz.
-Students can going to learn about the tetanus, diphtheria, and earn a vaccine by scoring at least 80%.
-Students can pertussis vaccine, which protects against these three retake the lesson quiz as many times as they want diseases. until they earn the vaccine.
+Introduce the lesson by explaining that students are going to learn about the tetanus, diphtheria, and pertussis vaccine, which protects against these three diseases.